 “Of course,” Sark replied.

-Finally, after what seemed like forever, the fully inebriated Monroe stumbled to the bathroom.
+Finally, after what seemed like forever, the thoroughly inebriated Monroe stumbled to the bathroom.

 Sark pulled up the power grid for the estate, preparing to cut power so they could extract him.
 The sounds coming from the bathroom didn’t sound right, but neither agent could quite place it.
 Dixon and Sydney waited right outside the door to the bathroom.
 When he emerged, they subdued him with a tranquilizer dart, just as the lights went out.

-At SD-6 HQ, Sydney and Dixon were informed that Monroe was not taken to the conversation room but instead brought straight to their infirmary, suffering from an unusual case of poisoning.
+At SD-6 HQ, Marshall informed Sydney and Dixon that Monroe was not taken to the conversation room but instead brought straight to their infirmary, suffering from an unusual poisoning.

 “What type?”
 Dixon asked darkly.